Appendicitis - target sign

 The vermiform appendix is annexed to the cecum, varying in size and positions.
 The appendiceal artery, a branch of the ileocolic artery, provides its blood supply, lying within the mesoappendix.
 This can be clearly seen in Netter's human anatomy atlas.

-It usually presents with increase white blood cell count over 10,000/microliters.
+It usually presents with an increase in white blood cell count over 10,000/microliters.
 Sometimes it might be accompanied by a "left shift" (ratio of immature to mature neutrophils).
 It is possible to see afebrile patients with no increase in white blood cell count.

 At physical examination you might find a combination of positive signs, like McBurney's, Psoas, Rovsing's, or heel strike, also it might be possible for them not to present.
 This occurring secondary to peritoneal irritation, depending on severity and time of evolution.